lpmi-13/tcpdump-mystery/README.md

 You'll need docker and docker-compose for this, so make sure those are installed.

-After that, you should be able to run
+After that, you should be able to run the randomization script (so that each investigation is unpredictable):

 ```
 ./randomize_suspects.sh